EPIC-guide/epic-guide.github.io/_life/money.md

 Switzerland has a retirement savings system based on three pillars: shared mandatory, personal mandatory, and personal optional.

-The first pillar is mandatory retirement savings, taken out of the salary, as a global pool for everyone.
-Called "AVS", equivalent to "social security".
+The first pillar is mandatory retirement savings, taken out of the salary, shared among all workers in Switzerland.
+It's called "AVS" and is roughly equivalent to "social security".

 The second pillar is also mandatory retirement savings, taken out of the salary, but for yourself.
 The provider is always [PUBLICA](https://publica.ch/) for EPFL employees.